Mallika1/WordGuessGame/README.md

 user will be provided with certain no. of guesses.

 Start guessing the letters.

 For any guess (correct/wrong) :
-total guess counter will increase by one. letter guessed will have all the letter guessed .(this will have all the letters guessed(correct letters and incorrect letters))
+total guess counter will increase by one. letter guessed will have all the letter guessed .(correct letters and incorrect letters))

 letter guessed is correct:
 fill the appropriate blank.